graevy/graevy/README.md

-working on projects to learn better python, C++, and rust
+working on projects to learn better python and rust interested in ML frameworks and algorithm design

 email me at avry@pm.me